aceeric/desktop-kubernetes/README.md

 | CoreOS?                        | Consider [Fedora CoreOS](https://getfedora.org/en/coreos?stream=stable) as a VM OS |
 ## Versions

 This project has been testing with the following tools, components and versions.
 The Kubernetes component versions and CentOS and VirtualBox Guest Addition versions are hard-coded into the `new-cluster` script.
-So any changes only need to be made one time in that script.
+So any changes only need to be made one time in that script. *If you decide to use later (or earlier) Kubernetes components, be aware that the supported options can change between versions which may require additional script changes.*

 | Where    | Component                                      | Version            |
 | -------- | ---------------------------------------------- | ------------------ |